girlsinc/me-and-my-money-edu/src/pages/course/investing-for-the-future/mutual-funds/roadmap.md

 Discover the power of mutual funds and index funds.
 Join us today to learn how these investments work and how they can benefit you.</sparkle-character-intro>

 # ROADMAP FOR MUTUAL FUNDS
-## In today's lesson we will learn how:
+## In today's lesson we will learn:
-1. A mutual fund works
+1. How a mutual fund works
 2. The benefits of investing in mutual funds
-3. Index funds work
+3. How index funds work

 # Warm Up
 - What is the benefit of having multiple stocks in your portfolio?